 SO2 emissions are released from power plants that burn oil or coal to generate electricity and from industrial combustion of fossil fuels.
 NOx emissions come from the same sources, as well as from motor vehicles with gasoline- and diesel-powered engines.

 These pollutants can be carried long distances on prevailing winds aloft.
 A substantial portion of the acid deposition in Massachusetts is attributable to SO2 and NOx emissions from out-of-state sources.

 When acid air pollutants fall to the ground in rain, in snow or on their own, they lower the pH levels of lakes, rivers, and soils and damage forests, leading to a range of environmental problems.
 Specifically, acid deposition:

 - Can make lakes and streams so acidic that survival becomes difficult if not impossible for many species of fish and invertebrates.

 - Makes plants, their leaves and their root systems more likely to dry out or accumulate dangerous toxic metals.

 - Dissolves and washes away calcium and other minerals from the soil, thereby robbing ecosystems of nutrients essential for plant growth.

 - Causes slow but steady damage to building features and materials, including limestone sculptures and paint.

-Learn more about the effects of acid rain at the U.S. Environmental Protection Agency (EPA) Acid Rain web page.
+Learn more about the effects of acid rain from the U.S. Environmental Protection Agency (EPA).